 When exposed to light, the PV modules generate high DC voltage which is present in the DC cables.
 Touching live DC cables results in death or lethal injuries due to electric shock.

-- Do not touch non-insulated parts or cables. - Disconnect the product from voltage sources and make sure it cannot be reconnected before working on the device. - Do not disconnect the DC connectors under load. - Wear suitable personal protective equipment for all work on the product.
+- Do not touch non-insulated parts or cables. - Disconnect the product from voltage sources and make sure it cannot be reconnected before working on the device. - Wear suitable personal protective equipment for all work on the product.